Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-12-cpp-multi-thread.md

 before acquiring the lock, we need to acquire this `std::mutex`.
 At the same time, after acquiring the read lock (or write lock), we release this `std::mutex`.
-This ensures that the read thread and write thread will first compete for the lock before acquiring the lock.
+This ensures that the read thread and write thread will first compete for the unique lock before acquiring the shared lock.
 This way, we can ensure that the semantics are not violated while preventing writer starvation.
 However, this will add some overhead.